Chapter 9: Mathematics in High School, Grades Nine and Ten

 Taking Wholes Apart, Putting Parts Together Building with triangles n/a

-Discovering shape and space Shapes in structures Circle relationships
+Discovering Shape and Space Shapes in structures Circle relationships

-Discovering shape and space Building with triangles Trig functions
+Discovering Shape and Space Building with triangles Trig functions

-Critical Areas of Instructional Focus
+Critical Areas of Instructional Focus for Mathematics I

 A graphic that represents relationships between High School Integrated 1 Big Ideas.
 A detailed description in included in the text below.